Why it's called Ask The W

 Those tools are necessary, but each holds a fragment.
 Jira and Linear hold planned work.
 Slack holds argument and urgency.
 GitHub holds implementation.
 Productboard holds customer pressure.
 Docs hold the official version, if someone remembered to update it.

-Ask The W compresses that stack into one operating view.
-It does not replace every tool.
+Ask The W does not replace every tool or treat every source event as a decision.
 It gives leaders and agents a shared layer for the reasoning that travels across them: the committed outcome, the steps that led here, the next move, and the basis for trust.

 For a deeper walkthrough, see how Ask The W works.
 To make a single decision easier to explain, try the Show Your W card format.